Lemon lovers, this homemade Lemon Velvet Cake recipe is for you!

 - Alternating Dry and Wet Ingredients: Mixing at low speed, alternately add the flour mixture and the milk mixture, beginning and ending with the flour mixture (We did 3 additions of the dry mixture, 2 additions of wet).
 Increase the speed slightly and mix cake batter just until combined.

-- Fill Pans and Bake: Pour batter into three 8-inch pans and bake at 325 degrees F for 28-30 minutes or until a toothpick inserted into the center comes out clean or with just a few moist crumbs attached.
+- Fill Pans and Bake: Pour batter into three 8-inch cake pans and bake at 325 degrees F for 28-30 minutes or until a toothpick inserted into the center comes out clean or with just a few moist crumbs attached.
 Let the cake layers cool for 5-10 minutes in the pans on a wire rack before turning out.

 Filling for our Lemon Velvet Cake